[A] [B] [C] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [T] [U] [V] [W] [X] [Y] [Z]

 (1) As a noun, a stop is a single aperture setting or shutter speed setting.
 A “one stop” change in exposure, which is equivalent to halving or doubling the amount of light, is achieved by changing either the aperture or the shutter speed to the next incremental setting - i.e. doubling or halving the shutter speed or aperture value.
 (A shutter speed of 1/125 sec is a one stop change from 1/250 sec.
 An aperture of f/5.6 is a one stop change from f/8.)

 (2) As a verb, to "stop down" is to decrease exposure by reducing the size of the aperture or increasing shutter speed - e.g. a light meter reading may indicate that you should stop down by three stops for proper exposure.

 STOP BATH - An acid bath or rinse (usually a weak solution of acetic acid) for stopping the action of a developer before fixing a negative or print.

-STOPPING DOWN - Reducing aperture size - for example, from ƒ/16 to ƒ/22.
+STOP DOWN or STOPPING DOWN - Reducing aperture size to permit less light to pass through a lens, for example, from ƒ/16 to ƒ/22.